codeinthehole/svngut/README.markdown

 Configuration
 =============
-Copy the config-sample.py file to config.py and update the hash configuration details to indicate which repos to analyse and which email addresses to notify.
-Should be fairly self explanatory based on the sample content.
+To configure your local install, copy the /etc/config-sample.json to /etc/config.json and update the listings.